 Your health care provider will tell you if you need to fast (not eat anything) for a period of time before the test.

 Glucagon stimulates the liver to release glucose.
-As the level of blood sugar decreases, the pancreas releases more glucagon, and vice versa.
+As the level of blood sugar decreases, the pancreas releases more glucagon.
+And as blood sugar increases, the pancreas releases less glucagon.

-The health care provider may measure glucagon level if a person has symptoms of:
+The provider may measure glucagon level if a person has symptoms of:

 Abnormal results may indicate that the person may have a condition described above under Why the Test Is Performed.